-When New Horizons Dawned for African Americans in Omaha
+When New Horizons Dawned for African-Americans Seeking Homes in Omaha

-The following story was supposed to have appeared in The Reader (www.thereader) but human error resulted in a much shorter version being published.
-Fortunately I can publish it here and on the paper’s website and link it to Facebook and Twitter and all the rest of the social media universe.
-The piece explores one of the first intentional interracial housing developments in Omaha and perhaps anywhere in the Midwest or the nation as a whole.
+The following story explores one of the first intentional interracial housing developments in Omaha and perhaps anywhere in the Midwest or the nation as a whole.
 The suburban New Horizons addition was created in the 1960s as a sanctuary free of the red lining practices and restrictive housing covenants that relegated blacks to specific, designated, and confining areas to live.
 Blacks found no barriers to build or rent or move into New Horizons, where their neighbors might be black or white.
 This social action or experiment largely worked, too, though decades later the neighborhood has lost the diversity it once had and is now mostly white.
-The cruelest cut with what happened to the article not being published as it should have been in the paper is that this story is very personal to me.
+This story is very personal to me.
 You see, my late life partner, Joslen Johnson Shaw, grew up in New Horizons.
 She was African American, Her parents, George and Juanita Johnson, built there in 1969 and were among the first residents in the neighborhood, black or white.
 The Johnsons were barrier breakers in more ways than this.
 They didn’t let racism or discrimination stand in the way of their aspirations.
 Before moving to New Horizons Joslen accoompanied her folks to open houses and saw with her own eyes as realtors and homeowners shunned and ignored them.
 As Joslen’s mother, Juanita, put it, “It was if we were invisible.”
 My primary source for the story is Juanita, who still lives in New Horizons.
-Joslen and I bought a home of our own in New Horizons six years ago.
+Joslen and I bought a home of our own in New Horizons several years ago.
 It’s just around the corner from Juanita’s place.
 I’m sitting in my office in that home as I type and post this.
 The other main source is Joslen’s brother, Marty.
 I wrote the story for them and in memory of Joslen and her late father, George.
-I wanted to make sure I got it right and that’s why it upset me when the story I cared so much about didn’t wind up in the paper as it should have.
-Well, here it is the way it was supposed to be there.
-This one’s for you, honey.

 ©by Leo Adam Biga